holderbaum/resume/resume.md

 ### Coaching / Consulting for building Connected Heaters (2018/2019)

-I joined the existing platform team in order to rebuild existing infrastructure in Azure with a focus on Infrastructure as Code and Continuous Integration.
+I joined the existing platform team in order to rebuild legacy infrastructure in Azure with a focus on Infrastructure as Code and Continuous Integration.
 While maintaining stacks like Elastic Search and Kafka I also worked closely with other delivery teams to bring best practices into play (e.g. Pairing,